-The enforcing authority will have the power to inspect your premises to check that you are complying with your duties under the legislation.
-They will look for evidence that you have carried out a suitable fire risk assessment and acted upon the significant findings of that assessment.
-If, as is likely, you are required to record the outcome of the assessment they will expect to see a copy.
+The enforcing authority will have the power to inspect your premises to check that you are complying with your duties under the Order and Regulations.
+They will look for evidence that you have carried out a suitable fire risk assessment and have acted upon the significant findings of that assessment.
+If you are required to record the outcome of the assessment, they will expect to see a copy.

-If the enforcing authority is dissatisfied with the outcome of your fire risk assessment or the action you have taken, they may issue an enforcement notice that requires you to make certain improvements or, in extreme cases, a prohibition notice that restricts the use of all or part of your premises until improvements are made.
+If the enforcing authority is dissatisfied with the fire risk assessment or the action you have taken, they may issue an enforcement notice that requires you to make certain improvements, or, in extreme cases, a prohibition notice that restricts the use of all or part of your premises until improvements are made.